Heterotrophic Plate Count: What is HPC and when is the right time to use it?

 • The Source of water.
 Legionella species thrive at temperatures between 20 °C and 50 °C. Therefore, the bacteria are rarely found in municipal water supplies.
 They tend to colonize warm water systems and point-of-use devices, particularly hot-water systems.

 • Isolation method.
 Legionella species are usually a very minor component of the total bacterial population in environmental samples and are rarely present in high numbers.
-Thus, it’s possible to get negative results if the bacteria in the sample were not concentrated prior to analysis.
+Thus, it’s possible to get negative Legionella tests results if the bacteria in the sample were not concentrated prior to analysis.

 • Concentration: Legionella may be present in concentrations too low to be detected using culture methods.